ippontech/blog-usa/posts/deployToEcsWithGithubAction.md

 ```

-This pipeline  will checkout the code, build the jar file, build and push the docker image to Amazon ECR, and then  deploy a new task definition to Amazon ECS, on every push to the master branch.
+This pipeline  will checkout the code, build the JAR file, build and push the Docker image to [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/), and then  deploy a new task definition to Amazon ECS, on every push to the master branch.

-Before using this pipeline, you will need to complete all the necessary infrastructure configuration on AWS
+Before using this pipeline, you will need to complete all the necessary infrastructure configuration on AWS:
 - Create an ECS repository
 - Create an ECS task definition, an ECS cluster, and an ECS service.
 [ECS getting started](https://us-east-2.console.aws.amazon.com/ecs/home?region=us-east-2#/firstRun)
 - Store your ECS task definition as a Json file in your repository

-The task-definition used in that project :
+The task-definition used in that project:

 task-definition.json
 ```js